knative/docs/serving/samples/README.md

 # Knative Serving Samples

-This directoy contains a variety of samples that use [Knative Serving](https://github.com/knative/serving).
+This directory contains a variety of samples that use [Knative Serving](https://github.com/knative/serving).

 Some of the available samples: